-Recently renamed the Craig and Barbara Barrett Honors College, the college offers talented, motivated students educational opportunities designed to enrich and further their personal, academic, and career goals.
+The Craig and Barbara Barrett Honors College offers talented, motivated students educational opportunities designed to enrich and further their personal, academic, and career goals.
 The college is unique in Arizona and the Southwest.
 It provides students the educational benefits typical of small colleges while allowing them to enjoy the resources found only at a dynamic research university.
 Students enroll for courses taught by teaching and research faculty who nurture intellectual creativity and curiosity.
 These faculty bring to undergraduate education the expertise of their own academic backgrounds and the excitement of nationally distinguished research.